btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 The easiest way to use LND implementation with BTCPay is to use the **[Ride The Lightning](https://github.com/ShahanaFarooqui/RTL)** (RTL) service.
 A web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay, from your browser.
 \
-To initiate RTL in BTCPay, Go to Server Settings > Services > RTL > See information.
+To initiate RTL in BTCPay Server, Go to Server Settings > Services > RTL > See information.

 ### Control your LND using Zap
 For remote use of your LND node on iOS or PC, you can use [Zap wallet integration](https://github.com/LN-Zap/zap-tutorials/blob/master/docs/desktop/btcpay-server.mdx).